This PDF is the current document as it appeared on Public Inspection on 03/07/2019 at 8:45 am.

 Differences Between This Proposed AD and the MCAI or Service Information

 Although the MCAI and 328 Support Services Alert Service Bulletin ASB-328-57-043, dated September 21, 2018, specify to submit certain information to the manufacturer, this AD does not include that requirement.

 Costs of Compliance

-The FAA estimates that this proposed AD affects 22 airplanes of U.S. registry.
-The FAA estimates the following costs to comply with this proposed AD:
+We estimate that this proposed AD affects 27 airplanes of U.S. registry.
+We estimate the following costs to comply with this proposed AD:

 |Labor cost||Parts cost||Cost per product||Cost on U.S. operators|

-The FAA has received no definitive data that would enable the FAA to provide cost estimates for the on-condition crack repairs specified in this proposed AD.
+We have received no definitive data that would enable us to provide cost estimates for the on-condition actions specified in this proposed AD.

 Authority for This Rulemaking